-In addition to your studies, you must also complete 10 Qualifying Sessions at your Inn in order to be Called to the Bar.
-Please see the next page for changes to the Bar Course from 2020.
+In addition to your Bar Course, you must also complete 10 Qualifying Sessions at your Inn in order to be Called to the Bar.
+Please see the next page for details on the different ways you can study the Bar Course .